TUNISIA – Tunis & Mediterranean Coast

 We walked many streets of the Medina getting hopelessly turned around in the maze of lanes and shops.
 Everything looks the same.
 Street food is endless with a good lunch available for 50¢.

 We had passed a bar – a big room with 35 tiny round tables covered in green beer bottles all occupied.
-After eating, we returned to have a few beer.
+After eating, we returned to have a few beers.
 The guy next to us gave us nuts to munch, another offered his help if we had any problems.
 This is certainly a different culture from the socially reserved Chinese one I had just left.

 Youssef Dey Mosque (Al B’chamqiya).
 Also in the Medina, it was the first Ottoman-Turkish mosque in Tunis.
 Originally a public speaking venue, it became a real mosque in 1631.